weisser-dev/responsive-resume-cv-react/README.md

 The project is structured to promote ease of maintenance, scalability, and separation of concerns.
 Each part of the resume is a component that can be individually customized or replaced as needed.

+## Save as PDF / Print

+For printing, some parts of the application utilize media print queries to apply specific styles suitable for print.
+The print functionality is recommended over the PDF generation function for a few reasons:

+1. **Text Searchability**: When using the print function and saving as a PDF, the result is a searchable text document.
+   This is not the case with the screenshot-to-PDF method, which results in an image-based PDF where text cannot be searched or selected.

+2. **File Size**: The print-to-PDF method generally produces a much smaller file compared to the screenshot method.

+3. **Mobile Compatibility**: The print method works on mobile devices, allowing users to print directly from their mobile browsers.

+4. **Faster and Simpler**: It avoids the overhead of generating an image from the canvas and then converting it to a PDF.

+Here’s how the print functionality is implemented:

+jsxCopy code

+`const printAction = () => {
+// Set print mode and load print theme setIsPrintMode(true);
+loadTheme("print");

+// Wait for the theme to load, then trigger the print setTimeout(() => {
+window.print();

+    // Reset to the previous theme and print mode after printing setTimeout(() => {
+      setIsPrintMode(false);
+      loadTheme(theme);
+    }, 100);

+}, 100);
+};`

+For PDF generation, the application uses `html2canvas` to take a screenshot of the relevant area and then `jspdf` to create a PDF:

+javascriptCopy code

+`const generatePdf = () => {
+const areaCv = document.getElementById('area-cv');
+if (areaCv && cvData) {
+document.body.classList.add('generate-pdf');
+html2canvas(areaCv, {scale: 1, useCORS: true}).then(canvas => {
+// PDF generation logic...
+});
+}
+};`

+The resulting PDF from `generatePdf` is image-based and typically much larger in file size than the print-to-PDF version.
+Therefore, while both functionalities are available, users are advised to utilize the print option for a better experience, especially when looking to save the document as a PDF for sharing or storage purposes.

 ## Credits